Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 The S&P 500 index is one of the most popular indexes that exist.
 As such, many funds are tracking this index.
 You will find many ETFs for this particular.
 Here are the three main ETFs tracking this index:

 These three ETFs are very large, more than enough.
-Given their TER, I would either choose the iShares ETF (IVV) or the Vanguard ETF (VOO).
-They are both very good funds, and I do not think it will make a big difference in the long-term which ETF you choose.
+Given their TER, I would choose the iShares ETF (IVV) or the Vanguard ETF (VOO).
+They are both very good funds, and I do not think it will make a big difference in the long-term, which ETF you choose.
 I would go with VOO since I like Vanguard’s philosophy.
 But again, this is a personal choice.
 There is nothing wrong with IVV.

 Conclusion

 I think that covers the S&P 500!
-It is a very popular index that includes about 90% of the United States stock market.
+It is a popular index that includes about 90% of the United States stock market.
 It contains only large or very large companies.
 The S&P 500 index is quite old.
 It is more than 60 years old in its current form.

-I would prefer the index to be decided by formula rather than a committee.
+I prefer the index to be decided by formula rather than a committee.
 However, over the years, this has worked pretty well.
 I do not think this will cause an issue in the future.
 I am currently investing in this index via the Vanguard S&P 500 index.
 If you want to invest in the U.S. stock market, it is a good choice of index.

 What do you think of this index?
 Is it part of your investment portfolio?
 Do you know anything else interesting about the S&P 500?